 "Embarking on a private tour isn't cheap nor is it overpriced.
 It is worth every cent though," further added Deborah, "as the staff sees to everything from the time you land at a city till the time you leave, which is fantastic and so cushy - exactly the way we wanted it."
-She also liked the fact that with a private tour planned by Odynovo, they didn't have to wait endlessly for heaps of people to finish their sightseeing or visiting the toilets, if any other inconvenience not counted.
+She also liked the fact that with a private tour planned by Odynovo, they didn't have to wait endlessly for heaps of people to finish their sightseeing or visit the toilets, if any other inconvenience was not counted.

 2. Your travel consultant can offer what the Internet can't

-In his early 50s, Jack Kyle is a savvy Internet user, yet in the meantime the most old-fashioned traveler - when planning a trip, he always comes for the advice from Mavis, his Odynovo travel consultant who has helped arrange 7 private tours for him and his wife Kathy in the past few years.
+In his early 50s, Jack Kyle is a savvy Internet user, yet in the meantime the most old-fashioned traveler - when planning a trip, he always comes for advice from Mavis, his Odynovo travel consultant who has helped arrange 7 private tours for him and his wife Kathy in the past few years.
 "It's so easy today to use the web to make travel plans, but I just loved the personal touch," Jack cannot recommend Mavis highly enough.
-"With her professionalism, we have seen most of Asia in the way we probably wouldn't have otherwise."
+"With her professionalism, we have seen most of Asia in a way we probably wouldn't have otherwise."

 Before picking Odynovo on TripAdvisor, the couple is by no means green to travel.
 They used to wander independently.
 But Asia is where they'd like to benefit from the help of an expert, which is Mavis, who truly knew the places they would be visiting.
 According to Jack, Mavis "outperforms the Internet.
 She offered free consultancy, always replied within no time with correct answers to all my questions, and she knew my taste."
 Furthermore, "she was clever in choosing fun things to do, the connecting transport and careful about selecting our seats in the trains and airplanes."

 Mavis at Sigiriya, Sri Lanka.
-Odynovo travel consultants regularly visit the destinations they excel at to "vet" attractions, hotels and restaurants in a bid to recommend highlights for guests.
+Odynovo travel consultants regularly visit the destinations they excel at to "vet" attractions, hotels, and restaurants in a bid to recommend highlights for guests.

 Then Jack and Kathy just sat back and the tour happened.
 While on their adventure, Mavis continued to follow up on their progress and it was reassuring to know that she was always there.